Matariki is a time for reflection and strengthening connections between people and te taiao.

 Living by the Stars

-Professor Rangi Mātāmua (Tūhoe) is a pioneering Māori scholar who is renowned for his role communicating his research in an accessible and engaging way.
+Dr Rangi Mātāmua (Tūhoe) is a pioneering Māori scholar who is renowned for his role communicating his research in an accessible and engaging way.
 He is both the author of the bestselling book Matariki: The Star of the Year, presenter of the award winning te reo Māori web series Living by the Stars and has an extensive social media following on his Living by the Stars page.
 He is also the deserving winner of the 2023 New Zealander of the Year award!

 Visit the Living by the Stars website to explore a range of useful resources, including online presentations and short videos, along with books and posters that can be ordered through the website.
+Read this article from the Education Gazette, highlighting schools who have been using the Living by the Stars resources to connect with their community and te taiao.

 Te Papa: Matariki Akonga Nui

-This new online resource from Te Papa, Matariki Akonga Nui, includes a selection of teaching and learning activities which uncover the meaning and stories of Matariki, the values that relate to this special time of the year, and the ways in which you can celebrate it with your ākonga in your setting.
+This online resource from Te Papa, Matariki Akonga Nui, includes a selection of teaching and learning activities which uncover the meaning and stories of Matariki, the values that relate to this special time of the year, and the ways in which you can celebrate it with your ākonga in your setting.

 Matariki Akonga Nui empowers teachers and learners to care for, protect, and restore our environment and biodiversity through encouraging active citizenship and participation for a better world.
 It emphasises the importance of place-based stories in developing an authentic understanding of Matariki.